UHH-ISS/honeygrove/README.md

 * choose if you want to install broker
 * remember to look at config.py before you start the honeypot for the first time

-For further information see our [wiki](https://github.com/UHH-ISS/honeygrove/wiki) (only in German at the moment).
+For further information see our [wiki](https://github.com/UHH-ISS/honeygrove/wiki) (currently only the user guide for honeygrove is available in english).

 ### History